DongzeHE/scpca-docs/docs/processing_information.md

 ### Mapping and quantification using Space Ranger

-Processing spatial transcriptomic libraries requires two steps - gene expression quantification and tissue detection.
+Processing spatial transcriptomics libraries requires two steps - gene expression quantification and tissue detection.
 Currently, Alevin-fry is not capable of tissue detection, but only reports gene expression.
 Therefore, we utilized [10X Genomics' Space Ranger](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger) to obtain both gene expression and spatial information.
 [`spaceranger count`](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count) takes a microscopic slide image and FASTQ files as input and performs alignment, tissue detection, and spot barcode and UMI counting.